 It's worth noting that the Coronavirus Business Interruption Loan Scheme may not even be an option.
 Even with Government loan guarantees - startup business models don’t lend themselves well to loans, since they are loss-making and often don’t qualify for loan financing but this doesn't mean you shouldn't try.
 There are also many sources of non state aid finance to consider such as credit cards, invoice finance and the Startup Loan scheme that could help with runway.

 We can support you with R&D today.

-We understand that there are a wide range of areas where support might be required - as we are tax pro's we can help with R&D tax credits so do feel free to reach out to us.
+We understand that there are a wide range of areas where support might be required - as we are tax pro's we can help with R&D tax credits so do feel free to get in touch.